Accreditation

 Statement of Educational Effectiveness

-Sacred Heart Seminary and School of Theology (SHSST) is a Roman Catholic seminary that offers two masters degrees – a Master of Divinity (MDiv) and Master of Arts in theology (MA).
+Sacred Heart Seminary and School of Theology (SHSST) is a Roman Catholic seminary that offers three masters degrees – a Master of Divinity (MDiv), Master of Arts in theology (MA), and a Master of Arts in Catholic Studies.

-The educational effectiveness of these two degrees is verified by the data about our graduates:
+The educational effectiveness of these degrees is verified by the data about our graduates:

 After graduates of the MDiv program have been in a parish for a year, a survey is sent out that is filled out by 10 parishioners who are active in the life of the parish.
 The survey has 57 questions that cover the four dimensions of priestly formation—human, intellectual, spiritual, and pastoral ranked on a 1 to 5 Likert scale from “Very Weak” to “Very Strong.”
 This is a direct measure.